 Associate Professor of Instructionawilliams@colum.edu

 Albert Williams, Associate Professor of Instruction, Theatre, teaches courses on text analysis, musical theatre history, and Chicago theatre.
-He is an arts journalist and critic published in the Chicago Reader (George Jean Nathan Award for Dramatic Criticism), New York Times Book Review, Chicago Tribune, Chicago Sun-Times, Entertainment Weekly, Illinois Entertainer, and American Theatre.
-Co-editor, Nothing Personal: Chronicles of Chicago's LGBTQ Community, 1977-1997 (Firetrap Press).
-Listed in Who's Who in America.
-Inducted into the City of Chicago's LGBT Hall of Fame for "important contributions to the cultural life of Chicago."
-He was active in Chicago and Off-Broadway theatre as a performer and writer, and is the librettist for several operas composed by the Columbia College Music Department's founding chair, William Russo (Isabella's Fortune, The Golden Bird, The Sacrifice).
+A nationally recognized arts journalist and critic, he is the winner of two Peter Lisagor Awards from the Chicago Headline Club and received the 1999-2000 George Jean Nathan Award for Dramatic Criticism for his theatre reviews published in the Chicago Reader, for which he has written since 1985 and which he served as theatre editor from 1991 through 2008.
+He has also written for the New York Times Book Review, Chicago Tribune, Chicago Sun-Times, Entertainment Weekly, Illinois Entertainer, American Theatre, Chicago Seed, Chicago GayLife (also managing editor 1981-85), and Windy City Times (also managing editor 1987).
+He is the co-editor of Nothing Personal: Chronicles of Chicago's LGBTQ Community, 1977-1997 (Firetrap Press).
+He is listed in Who's Who in America and was inducted into the City of Chicago's LGBT Hall of Fame for "important contributions to the cultural life of Chicago."
+Before becoming a journalist and teacher, he was active in Chicago and Off-Broadway theatre as a performer and writer, and is the librettist for several operas composed by the Columbia College Music Department's founding chair, William Russo, including Isabella's Fortune, The Golden Bird, and The Sacrifice.
 BA, Columbia College Chicago, 1973.

 Theatre history, text analysis, musical theatre history, Chicago theatre history, theatre in Chicago, musical theatre